 Personal Loans

 A personal loan can allow individuals access to money that they can use for any personal, family, or household purpose, from paying off credit cards to an effective tiny house loan.
-Depending on the lender, loan amounts can range from $1,000 to $100,000.
+Depending on the lender, loan amounts can range from a few thousand dollars to $100,000.
 When the applicant is approved for a personal loan, they’ll receive the loan amount in a lump sum and pay it back in installments with interest.

 Personal loans may be secured or unsecured.
-Unsecured loans are not backed with any collateral, and the interest rates can range from 5% to 36%, depending largely on the borrower’s credit score.
+Unsecured loans are not backed with any collateral, and the interest rates currently range from about 6% to 36%, depending largely on the borrower’s credit score.

 Secured loans are backed by collateral, such as personal savings, a car, or another home owned by the same borrower.
-They typically come with a lower interest rate than their unsecured counterparts, but if a personal loan is defaulted on, the borrower’s assets can be seized by the lender to repay the debt.
+They typically come with a lower interest rate than their unsecured counterparts.
+However, it’s important to note that if a personal loan is defaulted on, the borrower’s assets could be seized by the lender to repay the debt.

 Home Equity Loans